SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 ms.date: 12/14/2017
 ---

-# Site design REST API
+# Site design and site script REST API

 > [!NOTE]
 > Site designs and site scripts are currently in preview and are subject to change.
 They are not currently supported for us in production environments.